nvshrao/social_gaze/data/complete_raw_data/README.md

 ### `majority_verdict`

-The verdict whose **comments collectively receive the most upvotes**.
+The verdict whose comments collectively receive the most upvotes.

 This represents the **community's overall judgment**.